 NROCC partners with Rotaract Club to plant over 400 trees

-KINGSTON, Jamaica— The National Road Operating and Constructing Company (NROCC), has partnered with the University of the West Indies Rotaract Club to plant more than 400 trees as part of the prime minister's Three Million Trees initiative.
+THE National Road Operating and Constructing Company (NROCC) has partnered with The University of the West Indies Rotaract Club to plant more than 400 trees as part of the prime minister's Three Million Trees Initiative.

-NROCC Managing Director, Ivan Anderson, said NROCC, which has been constructing toll roads for the past 20 years, is aware of its responsibility to replace trees that have been lost in construction.
+In an interview with JIS News during a tree-planting at the location, NROCC managing director, Ivan Anderson, explained that the company, which has been constructing toll roads for the past 20 years, is aware of its responsibility to replace trees that have been lost in construction.

 “We have built more than 100 kilometres of toll roads, and when you build you impact the environment by removing trees, so as part of the project, we gave a commitment to put back trees that were lost and not just put back trees, but plant additional trees over and above those which were taken out as part of the highway construction,” he said.

-According to the managing director, when NROCC was approached by the UWI Rotaract Club to plant trees, “we thought that this was an ideal opportunity to partner with them, to build on that initiative of planting three million trees in three years”.
+According to Anderson, when NROCC was approached by the UWI Rotaract Club to plant trees, “we thought that this was an ideal opportunity to partner with them, to build on that initiative of planting three million trees in three years”.

+“Today, we're planting over 400 trees.
+This is just the start of the initiative, with various types of trees, such as poui and different types of pine,” he said.

 “The Montego Bay project will also have an impact on trees, so as part of the permit conditions, we are required to plant trees, so this will be part of that initiative as well,” he explained, adding that for the next three or four years, his team will continue to plant trees as they work.

-For her part, vice-president of the Rotaract Club of UWI, Mona, Kimona Kinlocke, explained that the leadership team of the club decided to focus on sustainable development in 2021.

-“One of the points that we came up with was trying to help with climate change,” she said, adding that during the month of January they would be doing some tree planting and a series of beach clean-ups.
+Vice-president of the Rotaract Club of UWI, Mona, Kimona Kinlocke, said the leadership team of the club decided to focus on sustainable development in 2021.“One of the points that we came up with was trying to help with climate change,” she said, adding that during the month of January they would be doing tree-planting and a series of beach clean-ups.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login